 “We know that there are more student athletes participating in sports than ever before,” says Jason Genin, DO, a sports and orthopaedic medicine specialist with Cleveland Clinic Sports Health.
 “We are also recognizing that with increasing numbers of participants comes increasing numbers of injuries.”

-“Better education among parents, coaches and kids is critical,” says Richard So, MD, a pediatrician at Cleveland Clinic Children’s.
-With that in mind, Dr. So and Dr. Genin seek to bust several common myths and misconceptions about youth sports and concussions.
+“Better education among parents, coaches and kids is critical,” says pediatrician Richard So, MD.
+With that in mind, Drs.
+So and Genin seek to bust several common myths and misconceptions about youth sports and concussions.

 Football takes the spotlight because it’s the most common sport in which kids experience concussions and the most thoroughly studied.

 “Everyone goes to football because it’s America’s No. 1 sport,” Dr. So says.
 But there are 30 million kids in organized sports programs throughout the country, and other sports face this problem too.
 Soccer, gymnastics, hockey and lacrosse — all can involve concussions.

 “Believe it or not, the next sport that has the highest incidence of concussion is girls’ soccer, then boys’ soccer,” Dr. So says.

 Myth No. 2: Kids are getting sports-related concussions at a higher rate